 You receive a call from a parent who is very upset.
-The parent begins the call by yelling about how their child is continually harassed by a group of students in the afterschool program and accuses the team of not caring or doing anything.
-The parent gives the names of two students the parent believes to be the source of the problem and demand that they are suspended.
+They begin the call by yelling about how their child is continually harassed by a group of students in the afterschool program and accuses the team of not caring or doing anything.
+They give the names of two students they believe to be the source of the problem and demand that they are suspended.

 You are familiar with this parent's daughter.
-The staff generally perceive her as a "troublemaker" and report that they believe she has instigated at least some of these incidents, instead of simply being the targeted student.
+She is known as a bit of a troublemaker and other staff report that they believe she has instigated at least some of these incidents, instead of simply being the targeted student.